Computational Economics and Finance

 Advancements in computational power over the last 30 years have led to significant steps forward in how we approach social science, giving rise to a new class of social scientists: computational social scientists.
 Computational social scientists work throughout the public and private sector: in universities, private research institutions, and business enterprises such as tech companies like Amazon, Facebook, Google, and Uber.

-An NYU Computational Social Science certificate program aims to prepare students for either a graduate program in the social sciences or for a career as a data analyst or computational social scientist.
+Our suite of classes aim to prepare students for either a graduate program in the social sciences or for a career as a data analyst or computational social scientist.